generation-org/JS/JS-1 Data Types and Variables/README.md

 # JS-1 Data Types and Variables

-## Part 1: Type Converter  (Work in pairs!)
+## Part 1: Type Converter

-Complete the following table:
+Work with someone else and complete the following table:

 | Value to be converted | number() | String() | Boolean() |
 |-----------------------|----------|----------|-----------|